 Practicum Consulting Teams

 We seek a small number of challenging projects for our second-year MPP students who are honing advanced skills in quantitative and qualitative analysis, financial impact assessment, program evaluation and policy writing.
-With student teams of 8-15, project scope can be broader and more sophisticated than the spring consulting projects.
+With student teams of 8-15, the project scope can be broader and more sophisticated than the spring consulting projects.
 Sanford faculty can help you design your project to meet your needs and help our students build experience.
-Health, Education, International Development, National Security, and Budget and Finance are typically areas of strong student interest, but we welcome projects in all policy fields.

 "Our team worked closely with nonpartisan researchers at the Friday Institute to evaluate the North Carolina Opportunity Scholarship Program.
 We designed, tested, and implemented a survey to over 8,000 parents.
 We also prepared an analysis and report to inform state policymaking.
 The experience challenged us to work remotely in a short time frame and drew on our qualitative and quantitative analysis skills training.
 The findings challenged our understanding of education policy and built our skills in collaborating in a dynamic team environment." - Kerry Condon, MPP '18